bweatherson/grad-advice/readme.md

-Advice for grad students git repository
+Advice for grad students git repository.

+Just a placeholder for now.